iov42/core-sdk-python/README.rst

 License
 -------

-Distributed under the terms of the MIT_ license, *Python library for convenient access to the iov42 platform.* is free and open source software.
+Distributed under the terms of version 2.0 of the `Apache License`_ license, *Python library for convenient access to the iov42 platform.* is free and open source software.